Fiction – paperback; Penguin Books; 160 pages; 1998.

 On the face of it, Breakfast at Tiffany’s could be described as a fairly straightforward story about one girl’s adventure in the big city.
 But I think that’s too simplistic.

-My edition also contained three equally crafted, highly entertaining and unforgettable short stories – House of Flowers, A Diamond Guitar and the supremely moving and heart-felt A Christmas Memory – which demonstrate that Capote is not just a master of the novel.
+My edition also contained three equally crafted, highly entertaining and unforgettable short stories – House of Flowers, A Diamond Guitar and the supremely moving and heartfelt A Christmas Memory – which demonstrate that Capote is equally at home writing short stories as he is at writing novellas.